-Neurofeedback is a brain-training technique used to improve brain’s ability to self-regulate and to become more flexible and resilient.
-It uses technology to measure brain’s activity via sensors placed on client’s scalp.
-These measurements are then used to provide feedback via video games and brainwave charts played on the computer screen.
+Neurofeedback is a brain-training technique used to improve the brain’s ability to self-regulate and thus to become more flexible and resilient.
+In neurofeedback therapy, technology is used to measure the brain’s activity via sensors placed on the person’s scalp.
+These measurements are then used to provide visual and auditory feedback via games or films shown on a computer screen.

-Prior to neurofeedback training sessions, the clinician needs to conduct a thorough clinical and qEEG assessment to determine a suitable training protocol.
+Prior to neurofeedback training sessions, the clinician conducts a thorough clinical and qEEG assessment to determine suitable training protocols.

-During the training session, the client watches a video game or a movie and receives a real-time visual and auditory feedback of their brainwave activity.
-In response to this dual feedback, the brain adjusts its brainwave patterns in order to continue to receive positive feedback.
+During training sessions, the client plays a computer game or watches a film, and they receive real-time visual and auditory feedback about their brainwave activity.
+The brain adjusts its brainwave patterns in order to continue to receive positive feedback.

-Through regular, preferably twice-weekly training sessions, the brain becomes better regulated, which has cascading effects on client’s symptoms.
-Over time, positive changes are observed in client’s psychological, cognitive and behavioural symptoms, leading to better mental health and better quality of life.
+Over time, positive changes are observed in the client’s psychological, cognitive and behavioural functioning, leading to better mental health and better quality of life.

 Case Vignette: Martin

-Martin is a young man of 19 who presented himself for treatment suffering from a number of PTSD symptoms as a result of refugee-related trauma.
-Martin had trouble sleeping and he suffered from debilitating nightmares.
-He also had flashbacks and ruminated on war-related themes, which had the effect of further isolating him from others and the present world.
-In the initial sessions, Martin was withdrawn, often presenting with averted eye-gaze, low mood and blunted affect.
+Martin is a 19-year-old young man who presented for treatment suffering from a number of PTSD symptoms as a result of refugee-related trauma.
+Martin had trouble sleeping and he experienced debilitating nightmares.
+He also had flashbacks and ruminated on war-related themes, which further isolated him from others.
+In the initial sessions, Martin was withdrawn, often with averted eye-gaze, low mood and blunted affect.
 Martin appeared quite lethargic and dissociated.

-By 20th neurofeedback session, the content of Martin’s drawings changed.
-One of his last drawings represented a neutral and calm scene that had nothing to do with war or destruction.
-This picture also had a smiling figure which is the first ‘happy’ character that he had drawn.
-This change in the content of his drawings suggests that his mind was less ‘stuck’ in the trauma memory, giving him the opportunity to engage with others and with his own mind in a more diverse way.
+By the 20th neurofeedback session, the content of Martin’s drawings changed.
+One of his last drawings showed a calm scene; completely unrelated to war or destruction.
+The picture also featured a smiling figure which was significant as the first ‘happy’ character that he had drawn.
+The change in the content of his drawings suggested that his mind was less ‘stuck’ in the trauma memory; and that he was able to notice and engage with others and with himself, in more diverse ways.

-Through the use of neurofeedback, Martin’s internal ‘universe’, his nervous system, became more stable, more alert and less stuck in the loop of his traumatic memories.
-In essence, it was as if he gradually peeled away layers of curtains he was hiding behind so that his personality was able to shine through.
-Use of art enabled Martin to express his feelings and process some of his painful memories.
+Through the use of neurofeedback, Martin’s internal ‘universe’ and his nervous system became more stable, more alert and less stuck in the loop of his traumatic memories.
+In essence, it was as if he gradually peeled away layers of curtains that he was hiding behind, such that his personality could shine through.
+The use of art enabled Martin to process some of his painful memories and express his feelings.

-** Clients name has been changed, and some details of the story have been modified to protect client’s identity.
+** Client name has been changed, and some details of the story have been modified to protect his identity.